-I was introduced to ecology, evolution, and scientific research at the University of Georgia (UGA).
-Because of lack of exposure during my K-12 education in Alabama, I did not consider research tangible or attainable until my time at UGA where I fortunately met inspirational mentors and was provided opportunities to both conduct ecological research and to broaden my knowledge via diverse classes and travel experiences.
-Based on my K-12 education, I realized that many elementary and high schools do not provide positive experiences with science.
-I am committed to bringing scientific research and the topics of ecology and evolution to classrooms.
+I was introduced to scientific research at the University of Georgia (UGA).
+Because of lack of exposure during my K-12 education in Alabama, I did not consider research tangible or attainable until my time at UGA where I fortunately met inspirational mentors and was provided opportunities to conduct ecological research.
+I am committed to bringing authentic science experiences to classrooms.

 My research spans the fields of evolution, animal behavior, conservation, fisheries ecology, and science education.
 I use both field and laboratory approaches, work with multiple study systems including Trinidadian guppies and field crickets, and I collaborate with incredibly talented critical thinkers at all levels including K-12 teachers, undergraduates, agency scientists, graduate students, and faculty.
 I also work to foster change so that the next cohort of scientists reflects the cultural, ethnic, and socioeconomic background of our country.